The essentials of PR measurement

 1. Number of Impressions

-Admittedly, this isn’t an exact science, it's still worth keeping as a KPI, since the number of possible impressions provides context to the coverage.
+Admittedly, this isn’t an exact science, it's still worth keeping as a KPI, since the PR measurement tools can track the number of possible impressions provides context to the coverage.

-Whether the focus is circulation numbers or unique visitors per month (UVPM), coverage from news sites and publications with a higher number of potential impressions tend to hold more weight, especially when reaching a key target audience or demographic.
+When it comes to gauging the effectiveness of a PR campaign performance indicators like circulation numbers or unique visitors per month (UVPM), coverage from news sites and publications with a higher number of potential impressions tend to hold more weight, especially when reaching a key target audience or demographic.

 And remember, coverage by one major media outlet can often be matched by multiple pieces of coverage by several smaller outlets.